-7. Internal Support for students The Resource Base
+7. Internal Support for students

+The Resource Base

-The focus of the Resource Base is on cognitive, social & where required tailored specialist inclusion for those students with special educational needs.
-The SENCo and TAs have created several specific interventions to support students with their social skills development and emotional wellbeing.
-The Resource Base also offers more specialist programmes to support academic progress.
+The focus of the Resource Base is on specialist inclusion for those students with special educational needs.
+The SENCo and TAs have created several specific interventions to support students.
+The Resource Base offers short term specialist programmes to support a child's progress.